kentosama10/screen-auto/README.md

 ## Configuration
 You can modify these variables in the script to adjust behavior:
-- `frame_rate = 20` - Frames per second for recording
 - `segment_time = 10 * 60` - Time in seconds before creating a new segment (default: 10 minutes)
-- `max_recording_time = 2 * 60 * 60` - Maximum recording time before starting a new session (default: 2 hours)
 - `threshold_gb = 5` - Minimum required free disk space in GB
+- `-framerate 10` - Frame rate for recording (default: 10 FPS)
+- `-video_size 1024x576` - Video resolution (default: 1024x576)

 ## Output
 - Video files are saved in MP4 format
 - Naming convention: `screen_record_YYYYMMDD_HHMMSS.mp4`
-- Videos are recorded at the native screen resolution
+- Videos are recorded at 1024x576 resolution
 - Files are automatically segmented every 10 minutes

 ## Error Handling